wmarinho/docker-pentaho/README.md

-* Now we can easily run multiple containers with multiples versions using only one server
+* Now we can easily run multiples containers and versions of Pentaho using only one server